james-320/dummies-guide/index.md

 Any additions, suggestions, or corrections are warmly welcomed.

-For those more technically-inclined this site is hosted on a public GitHub repo, alternatively, the author can be contacted via email:
+For those more technically-inclined this site is hosted on a public GitHub repo, alternatively, the author can be contacted via:

+***Email***:
 [topspin_spikes.0u@icloud.com](mailto:topspin_spikes.0u@icloud.com)